antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 The aims of these guidelines are:

-* To ensure APIs created by BASIS follow best practice in a way that makes them easier to maintain and use.
+1. To ensure APIs created by BASIS follow best practice in a way that makes them easy to maintain and use.
-* To ensure, where appropriate, APIs created by BASIS are of a consistent design with one another, so as to be able to share experience and efficiently maintain multiple APIs.
+2. To ensure, where appropriate, APIs created by BASIS are of a consistent design with one another, so as to be able to share a similar end user experience, and allow multiple APIs to be maintained effectively.

 These aims will be achieved through these objectives:

-* Provide a series of guidelines focusing on the *design* and *behaviour* of APIs[1].
+1. Provide a series of guidelines focusing on the *design* and *behaviour* of APIs [1].
-* Promote the use of standards, best practice and how these create better APIs.
+2. Promote the use of standards and best practice and how these create better APIs.
-* Ensure technologies and approaches used to create APIs are justified.
+3. Ensure technologies and approaches used to create APIs are justified [2].
-* Provide, real world, non-abstract resources and implementations which creators can use to provide functionality that meet these guidelines[2].
+4. Provide, real world, non-abstract resources and implementations which creators can use to provide functionality that meet these guidelines [3].
-* In some cases, make opinionated decisions, with explanations why these have been made.
+5. In some cases, make opinionated decisions, with explanations why these have been made.
-* Ensure any relevant requirements that apply to BASIS through BAS, NERC, Government, etc. are followed.
+6. Ensure any relevant requirements that apply to BASIS through BAS, NERC, Government, etc. are followed.
-* Ensure these guidelines are updated in a timely fashion to ensure guidance remains relevant and APIs remain useful.
+7. Ensure these guidelines are updated in a timely fashion to ensure guidance remains relevant and APIs remain useful.

-[1] These guidelines provide one way of doing things, this is not the **only** way, and in some cases may not be the **best** way.
-In such cases, you **SHOULD** move away from these guidelines.
-However such APIs **MUST** state they do not follow these guidelines.
-You **MUST** be aware of the potential repercussions of doing this such as security and interoperability issues, etc. and manage these yourself.
+[1] These guidelines provide one way of doing things, this will not be the **only** way,  or the **best** way depending on your requirements.

+[2] These guidelines provide criteria on how choices in technology **SHOULD** be made and how these **SHOULD** be justified, but do not specify what languages, frameworks, techniques and methodologies **SHOULD** be used.

-[2] These are not required implementations, where others are more suitable they **SHOULD** be used.
+[3] These are not required implementations, where others are more suitable they **SHOULD** be used.

 ## Scope

-* Currently these guidelines apply to APIs created by members of BAS Information Services (BASIS) only.
+* These guidelines apply to APIs created by members of BAS Information Services (BASIS) only [1].
-* These guidelines apply to both **new** and **existing** APIs, which may require some existing APIs to be modified [1].
+* These guidelines apply to both **new** and **existing** APIs [2].
-* These guidelines apply to both **internal** and **external** APIs.
-Internal in this case refers to APIs used solely within BASIS, BAS or NERC.
+* These guidelines apply to both **internal** and **external** APIs [3].
 * These guidelines apply to HTTP based 'RESTful' APIs only.
-Web and data services in general are out of scope.
+Web and data services in general are out of scope [4].
 * The specific technology stack used within an API is out of scope.

-These guidelines provide criteria on how choices in technology **SHOULD** be made and how these **SHOULD** be justified, but do not specify what languages, frameworks, methodologies **SHOULD** be used.
+[1] This does not mean that other groups within BAS, NERC or the wider Community cannot use, build on or constructively criticise these guidelines.
+This is simply to indicate that these guidelines make no claims to apply to these other groups and their APIs.

+[2] This may require existing APIs to be modified and therefore reasonable provision must be given to allow these APIs to come into compliance.
+APIs where this cannot be achieved are still in scope of these guidelines, but **MUST** choose not to implement them.

+[3] Internal in this context refers to APIs used solely within BASIS, BAS or NERC.

+[4] Whilst these guidelines deal with APIs specifically other guidelines may apply to web and data services more generally.
+These guidelines would effectively become additional guidelines that apply in a wider context.

+## Requirements

+* APIs implementing these guidelines **MUST** indicate the version used.
-[1] APIs where this cannot be achieved are still in scope of these guidelines, but can choose not to implement them.
-Such APIs **MUST** state whether they follow or no not follow these guidelines in their documentation.
-If an API does follow these guidelines it **MUST** indicate the version used.
-If an API does not follow these guidelines you **MUST** be of the potential repercussions of doing so, such as security and interoperability issues, etc. and manage these yourself.
+* APIs **MUST** state whether they follow or no not follow these guidelines in their documentation.
+* APIs that do not implement these guidelines **MUST** be aware of the potential repercussions of doing so, such as security and interoperability issues, etc.

 ## General Principles

+The guidelines in this section are not objectively measurable.
+However they summarise the spirit and intention of these guidelines as a whole.
+Later sections and guidelines give targeted, measurable, guidance on specific aspects or issues.
+Each relates back to one or more of these general guidelines.

 ### [1.1] APIs **SHOULD** be consistent but not uniform, using the most appropriate solution for each need

-Consistency, within these guidelines, refers to not only providing a similar response format, errors, etc. but also the *stability* (amount of change) and *sustainability* (long term maintenance and availability) of an API.
+Consistency, within these guidelines, refers to providing a similar end user experience, as well as the *stability* (amount of change) and *sustainability* (long term maintenance and availability) of APIs.

 This is the ninth GDS Design Principle, echoed here for convenience.